nofutur/nofutur.github.io/about.md

   creditlink:
 ---

 I am a graduate student in the **Evolutionary Genomics Group** at [Center for Genomic Regulation](www.crg.eu) in Barcelona, Spain.

-<p>I am broadly interested in understanding the role of epistasis in short- and long-term evolution.</p>
+I am broadly interested in understanding the role of epistasis in short- and long-term evolution.

+You can ping me at [@amfoes](www.twitter.com/amfoes) or contact me via e-mail: *myname@gmail.com*